shahnawaza75/Capstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip Cindy Shin the author of the original design
 - Inspiration
 - etc